Veronica-1/Capstone/README.md

   <img height = 600 width = 1000 src="https://github.com/Veronica-1/Capstone/blob/main/images/High%20Mobility%20Locations.png" alt="High Mobility Locations">
 </p>

 If you need to change the locations of interest, you can find them in the prepare_images file.
+More information regarding image processing can be found [here](https://keras.io/api/preprocessing/image/) [1].
 To edit or include more areas, add pixel locations in the following convention to the nested list called `pixel` - make sure that the images are all a standard shape: <br>
 [x lower bound, x upper bound, y lower bound, y upper bound]

 ## Image Augmentation